 - Open the desired website that needs to be created as a shortcut.

-- Resize the window in such a way that both the desktop and the browser are visible simultaneously.
+- Resize the window so that the desktop and the browser are visible simultaneously.

 in the URL address bar.